ionos-cloud/faq-documentation/general-information/frequently-asked-questions/general-inquiries.md

 ### If I need a certain feature but cannot find it on the website, how do I know if IONOS Cloud offers it?

-If you already have an account with us, contact your account manager.
-If you do not have an account with us, contact us using [<mark style="color:blue;">IONOS Cloud help</mark>](https://cloud.ionos.com/help).
+If you already have an account with IONOS, contact your account manager.
+If not, you can contact the [<mark style="color:blue;">IONOS Cloud help</mark>](https://cloud.ionos.com/help).

 ### Do you guarantee that my data will only remain in Germany?